 Hidden surprises in the CO2 figures

-high, one might say, seductively high; the "absorption
+are very high, one might say, seductively high; the "absorption

 constant" at 16.4% per decade, and the CO2 rise with